tomroh/leaflegend/cran-comments.md

-## Resubmission
+* This is a resubmission

-This is a resubmission.
-In this version I have:
+* removed vignette builder from DESCRIPTION file

-* Package, software, and API names are now in single quotes in titles and descriptions
+# * updated url in NEWS

 ## Test environments
 * local R installation windows 10, R 4.0.3